Do you suspect a security leak in Citavi?

 Cloud projects are saved in an SQL Azure database.
 We use multiple measures in our code and at the database level to ensure that a user can never see anyone else's project information – even if one of our developers would accidentally write a false SQL query.

 SQL Azure simultaneously mirrors all data on three instances, so that no data is lost if there is a hardware failure.
 SQL Azure creates automatic backups every minute and saves these for 35 days.
-If a complete data center has an outage, the data will be continuously copied to another data center in Germany.
+If an entire data center has an outage, the data will be continuously copied to another data center.

-SQL Azure data is encrypted on a physical level, which makes it inaccessible for Microsoft or external attackers to access the storage systems of the database.
+SQL Azure data is encrypted on a physical level, which makes it inaccessible for external attackers to access the storage systems of the database.
 The data are not encrypted for Swiss Academic Software – this is not possible for technical reasons.
-This means that a developer with administration access in the production evnironment can access users' Citavi project data and attachments.
-For this reason, we've limited the number of people who have adminstration access to the production environment toa very small number.
+This means that a developer with administration access in the production environment can access users' Citavi project data and attachments.
+For this reason, we've limited the number of people who have administration access to the production environment to a very small number.
 These developers are strictly prohibited from viewing user data.

 Client (desktop software)

 The Citavi desktop software does not provide any server services.
 As such, it cannot be externally attacked.
 For this reason, the desktop version is not a security concern.

 Wherever Citavi saves information relevant to security (for example, in the case of an access tokens), we use a strong public/private key cryptography.